 Catherine and Étienne first settled at Sainte-Famille where three daughters were born in succession, the third named Catherine after her mother.
 But the plot thickens.
 The family then relocated to Saint-François, Québec where six more daughters and a son were born within a 14-year period.
 The records indicate that two of these did not survive childhood.

 For some confounding reason, one of the later daughters was also named Catherine, endowing two living siblings with the same name, albeit they were 14 years apart.
 One explanation might be that the older Catherine had always been informally known by a different name when the younger Catherine was born.
 Luckily the marriages of early Canadians inextricably bound them to their new families in the records, and there were rarely problems for genealogists in later centuries.
-Ironically it was the marriages of both Catherine Mesnys in this family and the children of those marriages who created the lineages directly connecting Clarice Bergeron to one, and Lazare Côté to the other, in associating our family with their Fille du Roi mother of the same name:
+In the purest coincidence it was the marriages of both Catherine Mesnys in this family and the children of those marriages whose lineages directly connected Clarice Bergeron to one, and Lazare Côté to the other, in associating our family with their Fille du Roi mother of the same name.
+If the thought prevails that this would mean there was a blood relationship between Lazare and his wife Clarice, it is absolutely true, but that relationship would not be consanguineous.
+(See the family tree page for explanation.)

 - 1698 Catherine Mesny